Queensland tourism markets

 Queensland's markets can also be broken down to special interest or niche markets, which describe visitors by their demographic make-up, and/or the type of experience or product they are seeking.
 For example:

 - Indigenous tourism

-- sports-based tourism
+- nature-based tourism

-Responding to changes in Queensland's tourism markets
+Responding to changing markets

-Understanding new tourism markets can give your business a competitive edge.
+Understanding new markets can give your business a competitive edge.
 It can help you work out how to respond to changing markets and consumer preferences and expectations.
 You may also be able to take advantage of new opportunities that changing markets present (e.g. by developing new products and experiences, or by reaching new customers).